ssubrahmaniyan/caches_mmu/doc/mkl1icache.md

 which gave a hit for `wr_ram_response`.
 On a ram miss this wire holds `0`.
 This wire is used to update the `PLRU` replacement policy on a hit in the ram.
 For a cache configuration with less than 2 ways or `RROBIN` or `RANDOM` replacement policies, this wire is not used.
+8. `wr_ram_hitindex`: This is a `Mayb#(TLog#(sets))`-bit wide wire which holds the index of set number which was a hit in the RAM for a given core-request.
+When the `PLRU` replacement policy is enabled this wire is read when the fill-buffer performs a write in to the RAM.
+ If this write is to the same set as a hit in the RAM, then the RAM hit gets precedence over-updating the `PLRU` states rather than the fill-buffer write updating the policy.

+ ### Common Control-flow structures
+ 1. `rg_miss_ongoing`: This is a boolean register which is set to `True` when a miss in both RAM and fill-buffer is identified for a particular core request.
+Once this register is set then the following rules are diabled:
+    * tag_match
+    * request_to_memory
+This will prevent from any further requests from the core being serviced.
+The register is set to `False` only when the next memory level has responded with the required request and that value is forwarded back to the core.
+2. `rg_fence_stall`: This is a boolean register which is set to `True` as soon as a fence request from the core is received.
+When set to `True` the cache will no longer receive requests from the core i.e. it disables the interface `core_req` from firing.
+When set to `True`, this register can trigger the rule `release_from_FB` to fire as well if other conditions are met as well.
+Rule `fence_operation` will also fire when this register is set to `True` if all the other conditions for the rule are met.

+### Non-Cacheable Structures
+1. `wr_nc_response`: This is a wire of enum type [`RespState`](./cache_types.md#type-definitions) which indicates if the response for a non-cacheable request has arrived.
+2. `wr_nc_word`: This a `respwidth`-bit wide wire which carries the word of non-cacheable response which needs to be forwarded back to the core.
+3. `wr_nc_errr`: This is a boolean wire which indicates if a bus-error occurred while performing a non-cacheable access.

+ ### Fill Buffer Structures
+ 1. `fb_dataline`: This is an `fbize` array of registers, with each register being `linewidth` -bits wide.
+This array stores the data-line that was received from the next level memory.